demisto/content/Integrations/Whois/Whois_description.md

-Provides data enrichment for Domains, URLs, and IP addresses.
+Provides data enrichment for domains, URLs, and IP addresses.